mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw4-thibodeau-mylinh/hw04-data-manipulation-cheatsheet-thibodeau-mylinh.md

 (4) JOIN
 --------

-Objective: join d1 and d2 according to the common column gene.
+-   objective: join d1 and d2 according to the common column gene.

 ### Tidyr